 Terms & Conditions

-In these terms and conditions (“Terms”) the following words shall have the meanings set opposite them:
+In these terms and conditions (“Terms”) the following expressions shall have the following meanings:

 If there is a conflict between these Terms and the Engagement, the provisions of the Engagement shall prevail.

 MPA is regulated by the Association of Chartered Certified Accountants (“ACCA”).
 If there is a conflict between the Engagement or these Terms and any mandatory provision of the ACCA Rulebook from time to time in force, the relevant ACCA rule will prevail.

 MPA is required to identify its clients and obtain satisfactory evidence to confirm the identity of its clients for the purposes of the UK anti-money laundering legislation and may request from the Client, and retain, such information and documentation as MPA considers necessary for these purposes.
 The Client agrees to MPA making searches of appropriate electronic, on-line and other databases (including credit reference and fraud prevention agencies and the Electoral Roll) in connection with identifying the Client (which for these purposes includes directors and shareholders of limited companies and members of partnerships and LLPs) for anti-money laundering purposes.
 The agencies will record the details of the search and lenders may share these searches in order to prevent fraud.

 MPA may from time to time hold money on behalf of the Client.
 Such money will be held in trust in a client bank account, which is segregated from MPA’s funds and will, subject to the following paragraph and unless otherwise agreed with the Client, be paid to the Client within 2 business days of the same becoming cleared funds.